No items in the basket.

 The Emerald cut was originally designed solely for emerald gem stones, however, now it is used for diamonds, sapphires and more.
 This cut flaunts an elongated, rectangular shape, trimmed corners and straight linear facets, although can be found in a square shape as well.
 The Emerald cut intends to emphasize clarity and color, and can actually make the stone appear bigger than it really is.

 The Oval cut was created in the 1950’s, and is similar to a round cut, as both emphasize the fire (color) and brilliance, however the Oval cut has a different, longer shape.
 The elongated shape creates an illusion of a larger stone and makes the wearer’s fingers look long and delicate.

-See the oval cut sapphire in the Alokaya ring.
+See the oval cut spinel in the Nil Pokura ring.

 The Pear cut first dates back to 1458 and has a shape of a gleaming tear drop.
 This cut reflects light beautifully, and allows the stone’s color to showcase dramatically.
 This stone shape has a similar faceting structure to round brilliant cuts which brings the ultimate sparkle to the stone.

 The Princess cut is the second most popular cut in the diamond and gemstone market, behind the Round Brilliant cut.
 The diamonds on the side of this yellow sapphire are a princess cut.
 They are square in shape and have between 58-76 facets, making it incredibly sparkly.